 You may wonder what would make a couple in their late 20’s want to go against the norm by changing their whole lives to travel the continent in a van?

-Well, for a pair who met while working as holiday reps having the time of our lives in Majorca, we knew that settling down in one place working the “nine to five life” would not be a walk in the park, but we didn’t think it would make us unhappy enough to make such a drastic decision.
+Well, as a pair who met while working as holiday reps having the time of our lives in Majorca, we knew that settling down in one place and working the “nine to five life” would not be a walk in the park.
+But we had no idea it’d make us unhappy enough to make such a drastic decision.

-Living in York was not easy.
-The rent was very expensive, a night out cost at least one days wage, and we had both settled into very mediocre jobs due to the poor economy, which seemed to have stayed in a recession from the moment I finished university over five years ago.
+Living in York wasn’t easy.
+The rent was very expensive, a night out cost at least one day’s wage, and we’d both settled into very mediocre jobs due to the poor economy, which seemed to have been in a recession since before I finished university over five years ago.

-I worked in an office which paid the men more money for the same role while my 22 year old boss patronised me constantly.
-Andy had started in a bank, full of promise and opportunities, to then be informed that there would be no pay rise or bonus and he was going to be transferred to a different location 30 miles away on the same pitiful wage.
+I worked in an office where guys made more money than me for working the same exact job that I did, while my 22-year-old boss was condescending and patronized me constantly.
+Andy had started working in a bank, full of promise and opportunities, to then be informed that there would be no pay raise or bonus; also, he was going to be transferred to a different location 30 miles away on the same pitiful wage.

-That is until I received a call at work telling me that not only had Andy found the perfect van, but to my surprise, he had gone ahead and bought it.
+That is until I received a call at work from Andy.
+Not only had he found the perfect van, but to my surprise, he’d gone ahead and bought it.
 I remember feeling dizzy with confusion and excitement.

 There I was standing in the toilets at work, the place I hated, having a secret conversation about leaving all of this behind.

-I didn’t question the decision because nothing had felt so right in a long time.
+I didn’t even question the decision (a big one, made without consulting me at all) because nothing had felt so right in a long time.

-For a while now, our alone time has mainly consisted of working in the freezing cold.
-Every phone call involves electrical problems or van related challenges.
+For a while now, our alone time has consisted almost entirely of working outside in the freezing cold.
+Every phone call involves electrical problems or van-related challenges.
 Each rare day off we have together is not spent enjoying romantic meals or out on day trips, but instead with me handing over tools or holding wires.

-After worrying about what on earth I was going to do the whole time we were traveling, I realised that this would be the perfect opportunity to make a career out of our trip.
-I decided that it would be wrong to experience so much and not have the ability to write about and share our adventures, so I spontaneously took an intensive fast track journalism course, and Andy purchased a Canon DSLR to work as a photographer.
+After worrying about what on earth I was going to do the whole time we were traveling, I realized that this would be the perfect opportunity to make a career out of our trip.
+It’d be wrong to experience so much and not write about or share our adventures, so I took an intensive, fast-track journalism course, and Andy purchased a Canon DSLR to work on his photography skills.

 The departure day is looming, the van is almost complete, and we are now getting through the last few months of work and preparations.
-My task at the moment is to plan the route, but with so many destinations within hours of each other it is now proving hard to fit them all in.
+My task at the moment is to plan the route, but with so many destinations within hours of each other, it’s now proving hard to fit them all in.

-This week, with our fingers crossed, we will take the van for a dreaded MOT ready for our first test drive.
+This week, with our fingers crossed, we will take our tiny home for our first test drive.
 With a shower, kitchen, heater, and full electric system all powered by solar panels, we can finally test how self-sufficient we really are.

 We have both never done anything quite like this, but we also know that we don’t have any doubts.
 Each year that we plod along working, trying to save for a house, we lose a part of ourselves, and we want it back.
 We want to be a bit reckless and take on the world together.

-We will unfortunately have to return home in April 2013 for an MOT, although this will give us the chance to visit our friends and family, enjoy long baths, English food, and decide whether to start the cycle again.
+Unfortunately, we will have to return home in April to renew our van’s MOT paperwork.
+On the bright side, this will give us the chance to visit our friends and family, enjoy long baths, English food, and decide whether to start the cycle again.

-At the time of writing this, it has rained for 8 days straight, and with differing shifts I haven’t seen Andy for four of these days apart from sleeping, but I am finally okay with this because soon I get to spend every single day with my best friend.
+At the time of writing this, it’s rained for 8 days straight, and with our differing shifts at work I haven’t seen Andy for four of these days apart from sleeping, but I’m finally okay with this because soon I’ll get to spend every single day with my best friend.

-Whether we are hiking along the Almalfi Coast, tasting wine in Bordeaux, diving in the Mediterranean Sea, or gorging on cheese in the Swiss Alps, we will be living, laughing, and enjoying the best things in life.
+Whether we’re hiking along the Almalfi Coast, tasting wine in Bordeaux, diving in the Mediterranean Sea, or gorging on cheese in the Swiss Alps, we’ll be living, laughing, and enjoying the best things in life, together.